fbc101/PennCourseChromeExtension/README.md

 # Penn Course Search Extension
 ![BiggerLoggoNoBackground](https://github.com/fbc101/PennCourseChromeExtension/assets/157915007/49f142f3-3594-4b58-ae69-28634d44bb38)
-This extension aims to facilitate the search for a specific Penn course without the need to open additional tabs.
+Penn Course Search is a Chrome extension that allows students to search for courses in the Penn catalog from the comfort of their Chrome toolbar.
+Our Chrome extension eliminates the need for students to open extra tabs to gather information about a course.
+Everything they need is conveniently accessible through the pop-up interface.

 To learn more, please visit our [landing page](https://mattfu25.github.io/penn-course-search-landing-page/)!

 ## Authors
 Franci Branda-Chen, Eshaan Chichula, Matt Fu, Jake G. Murphy